Katherine Elizabeth Fleming: Books

 and received considerable popular press in Greece.
 It has been translated into Greek and French.
 In the English-speaking academy the book has been widely and largely positively reviewed, though some reviewers have objected to its "anti-Zionist" and "diasporist" approach, which minimizes and to an extent rejects the centrality of Israel and of Zionism.

-The book has appeared in both Greek and French editions.

 Fleming is co-editor, with Adnan Husain, of A Faithful Sea: The Religious Cultures of the Mediterranean 1200–1700 (Oxford OneWorld, 2007).